 - What qualifications, experience and accreditations do they have?
 Are they on a register accredited by the Professional Standards Authority?
 Do they adhere to an ethical code? - What techniques will they use?
-If you have a particular problem, such as an eating disorder or sexual issue, can they provide specialist help and do they have specific training in that area? - How many sessions will you have?
+If you have a particular problem, such as an eating disorder or sexual issue, can they provide specialist help help and do they have specific training in that area? - How many sessions will you have?
 How often do they expect you to come?
 Will your appointments always be the same day and time or can this be negotiated?
 Does their availability match yours?
 What happens if you miss a session or if your therapist is on holiday? - Is it easy to get to their location?
 If you have any special needs, is it accessible?
 Is there a waiting room if you arrive early? - Are you expected to pay for your sessions?
 If so, what are the charges and how do you pay? - How confidential is the therapy?
-What are the limits to confidentiality?
+What is their confidentiality policy which then covers the limits and what happens when these are reached? - What reasonable adjustments can they make, if any are required?